Time and Leave Reporting

 - Select your proxies from the drop down menu.
 Note: Your proxies must also have Banner HR Security for your Home Orgn(s).

 To help reduce errors, supervisors should review and approve each individual timesheet and not utilize the “Select All, Approve” option.
 This will minimize the need for Effort and Leave Recaps due to errors.
 If you discover an error on your employee’s current timesheet and “Return for Correction”, please add a comment explaining why it is being returned and notify the employee.
 If there is an error on a timesheet for a previous pay period, it can only be corrected with an Effort and Leave Recap.
-Recaps have the same deadline as the online timesheets and should be submitted to Human Resources by web time cutoff.
+Effort and Leave Recaps have the same deadline as the online timesheets and should be submitted to Human Resources by Web Time cutoff.
 The Web Time deadline is typically every other Monday at 10:00 a.m.
 However, it may be earlier, due to university holidays.
 See the Payroll Calendar for a complete list of pay periods and Web Time Entry deadlines.

 Supervisors and Office Administrators may find the Information Navigator Report OHR000068, Pending/In Progress Leave Reports, helpful in tracking pending leave reports for their Home Orgn.